 I have been on this life-changing journey with Brad since the beginning and believe it is a privilege to be able to serve the world in this way.
 I have always had a heart for those who were vulnerable and have served different populations over the years.
 This included teens who had gone astray and found a place of transformation in the mountains of North Carolina, children who had to leave their families and were placed in foster care, and college students who were passionate in growing into who they were created to be.
 Each group was so remarkable and resilient in their own way.

 Along the way, I traveled to India to build awareness around the human suffering in the world and what it means to do our part in bringing light into this world.
 I fell in love with the Indian people and something in me knew this was by design.
 Shortly after, I met Brad and we have been working together to do our part in working to end poverty, slavery, and trafficking by providing hope and dignity to women and men making the quality products.

 I look forward to each journey overseas where the faces and stories come to life and the life-change provided through each purchase becomes real in a very tangible way.

 Thank you for being part of our journey in building a slave-free world!
 Our crafters thank you as well and it is with deep gratitude that they stitch every product.

-MADE FREE is a Chicago based low-profit social enterprise and maker of quality handcrafted apparel and accessories.
+MADE FREE is a U.S. based social enterprise and maker of quality handcrafted apparel and accessories.
 It’s mission is that one million people are made free through self-sustaining jobs.
-Every purchase supports a day of freedom for your crafter from slavery and poverty through a self-sustaining job.
-Learn more about the life-time guarantee backpacks, bags, t-shirts, aprons, journals, and other fashion apparel and accessories at causegear.com.
-Share your MADE FREE story using the hashtags #MadeFree and #ForHumanJustice.
+Every purchase supports a day of freedom from slavery and poverty through a self-sustaining job.
+Learn more about the life-time guarantee backpacks, bags, t-shirts, aprons, journals, and other fashion apparel and accessories at madefree.co Share your MADE FREE story using the hashtags #MadeFreeonMe.